Back in 2016, when I was learning my third language, I found myself in a situation many language learners face: I couldn't afford private classes.Â

 In reality, the depth and duration of a bow can vary greatly depending on the situation and the relationship between the people involved.

-Without a proper understanding of the cultural nuances and social norms associated with the language, you might unknowingly offend or confuse native speakers, even if your intentions are good.
+Without a proper understanding of the cultural nuances and social norms associated with the new language you're learning, you might unknowingly offend or confuse native speakers, even if your intentions are good.

 This can be especially problematic in situations where cultural sensitivity and awareness are crucial, such as business negotiations or social gatherings.